neondatabase/website/content/release-notes/2023-03-03-storage-and-compute.md

 ### What's new

-- Compute: Added support for the PostgreSQL `rum` and `pgTAP` extensions.
-For more information about PostgreSQL extensions supported by Neon, see [PostgreSQL extensions](/docs/extensions/pg-extensions/).
+- Compute: Added support for the Postgres `rum` and `pgTAP` extensions.
+For more information about Postgres extensions supported by Neon, see [Postgres extensions](/docs/extensions/pg-extensions/).

 ### Bug Fixes